ksmin23/my-aws-cdk-examples/glue/streaming-etl/sink-to-iceberg/README.md

 ![glue-streaming-data-to-iceberg-table](./glue-streaming-data-to-iceberg-table.svg)

-This is an examplary AWS Glue Streaming ETL Job project for CDK development with Python.

 In this project, we create a streaming ETL job in AWS Glue to integrate Iceberg with a streaming use case and create an in-place updatable data lake on Amazon S3.

 After ingested to Amazon S3, you can query the data with [Amazon Athena](http://aws.amazon.com/athena).

+This project can be deployed with [AWS CDK Python](https://docs.aws.amazon.com/cdk/api/v2/).
 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization